-- Over the last year Dad is even more forgetful and is now refusing to bathe.
-When he does bathe he needs some help a he is more unsteady. - Episodes of incontinence and now has to wear a pad.
-His son has to help him with that or he forgets to put it on. - He is talking about moving back to the farm.
-The farm was sold in 2012.
+- Over the last year Dad is even more forgetful and is now refusing to bathe. - He is talking about moving back to the farm.
+The farm was sold in 2013 after he moved to London.
 Dad does not believe that.
 He gets angry when the son corrects him. - There was a problem with his taxes this year but the CRA will not speak to the son.
 Dad has no idea what is going on. - He also has some investments coming due for renewal but the bank is not sure that he can sign for that anymore after going in one time and accusing them of stealing his money.

-Who here thinks he might not be capable of managing his decisions for 1) where he is going to live; and 2) for managing his money?
+Who thinks he might not be capable managing decisions for 1) where he is going to live; and 2) managing his money?